ComradeRyn/MMS-Calculator/README.md

-Then run the script in the terminal with the following structure The inputs for both parsers is a directory full of CSV files or a single CSV file that represents a cost matrix All resulting output will be printed to the terminal
+Then run the script in the terminal with the following structure The inputs for both parsers is a directory full of CSV files or a single CSV file that represents a cost matrix All resulting output will be printed to the terminal.